 As a Troop or Group: The team’s coach should complete and submit a Robots and More!
 Team Registration form by June 27, 2016.
 Each team must include at least 3, but no more than 10, girls; we recommend a minimum of 6.

 As an Individual: The interested girl should complete and submit an Robots and More!
 Individual Registration form by June 6, 2016.
 Individual registrants will be assigned to a team based on availability of space.
 Submission of an individual application does not guarantee placement on a team.

-Please review the 2014 Robots and More!
+Please review the Robots and More!
 Info Sheet before submitting your registration form.
 Remember, space is limited and spots in the program will be filled on a first comem, first served basis.

 Not sure if Robotics is for you?

-Try your hand at robotics during Robots and More!
-Sampler Workshops held each spring.
-More information about specific workshop times and locations available on the GSGLA Program Calendar.
+Try your hand at robotics during the FLL Intro for Coaches held in June.
+More information about specific workshop times and locations available at www.la-fll.org.